 Additionally, the extra stress on your internal organs can lead to irritable bowel syndrome (IBS).

 While some of the side effects of green tea can sound very severe and serious, they are also very rare.
-5 cups a day will not produce any major reactions.

 The recommended amount of green tea is 2-3 cups a day, with an absolute maximum of 4.
 More than that can lead to an upset stomach, diarrhoea, fatigue, difficulty breathing, headaches and even irritable bowel syndrome.
 However, these symptoms are rare, and almost non-existent if you remain under 4 cups a day.